 Mine production: 95 MT

-China is another large tantalum producer and is the biggest supplier of tantalum metal to US companies.
-In 2017, 23 percent of the tantalum metal imported to the US came from China, according to the US Geological Survey.
-The country’s production held steady year-over-year, increasing just 1 MT.
+China is another large tantalum producer, and in 2017 its production held steady year-over-year, increasing just 1 MT.
+Last year, it was the biggest supplier of tantalum metal to US companies, with 23 percent of the metal imported to the US having come from China, according to the US Geological Survey.

 Future tantalum mining?